-Cyber insurance is not a get out of jail free card
+Cyber liability insurance is not a get out of jail free card

 There are various different kinds of insurance and it is important for you to analyse and determine whether you are covered for the different kinds of liability you might face.

-- help you to find the right insurance for your needs by giving you the details of the people who offer cyber insurance,
+- Find the right insurance for your needs by asking us to give you the details of the people who offer cyber insurance.

-- advise you if you are fined or if you face a civil action by one data subject (or a class of them),
+- Defend yourself if you are fined or if you face a civil action by one data subject (or a class of them) by getting our advice.

 - Comply with cyber laws (like data protection and cybercrime laws) by getting our assistance.